HomeArticlesGuideElectrical & Conversion Guide

 Step 1: Solve Ohm's Law for Voltage, Current, or Resistance

-The Ohm's Law Calculator lets you select which value you're solving for, enter the other two, and returns the answer immediately — along with power (P = V × I) when relevant, since power calculations often come up alongside basic circuit checks.
+The Ohm's Law Calculator lets you select which value you're solving for, enter the other two, and returns the answer immediately, along with power (P = V × I) when relevant, since power calculations often come up alongside basic circuit checks.

-Example: A circuit has a 12V battery and a 4-ohm resistor.
-Current equals voltage divided by resistance: 12 ÷ 4 = 3 amps.
-If you instead know the current is 3 amps and the resistance is 4 ohms but need to confirm the voltage source, V = I × R gives 3 × 4 = 12V — a quick way to verify a circuit is behaving as expected before assuming a component has failed.
+Here's an example: a circuit has a 12V battery and a 4-ohm resistor.
+Current equals voltage divided by resistance, so 12 divided by 4 gives 3 amps.
+If you instead know the current is 3 amps and the resistance is 4 ohms but want to confirm the voltage source, V = I × R gives 3 times 4, or 12V, a quick way to check a circuit is behaving as expected before assuming a component has failed.

 Step 2: Calculate Voltage Drop for a Wire Run

-The Voltage Drop Calculator takes the system voltage, current draw, wire length, wire gauge, and wire material (copper or aluminum, since they have different resistance per foot), and returns the voltage drop in volts, the drop as a percentage, the wire's resistance, and the actual voltage delivered at the end of the run.
+The Voltage Drop Calculator takes the system voltage, current draw, wire length, wire gauge, and wire material (copper or aluminum, since they carry different resistance per foot), and returns the voltage drop in volts, the drop as a percentage, the wire's resistance, and the actual voltage delivered at the end of the run.

 Step 3: Understand How Weather Actually Feels